gonodono/adbsms/README.md

-  I'm not encouraging anyone to prefer the pre-built APKs; they're simply a convenience for users who don't have the setup available to do it themselves, or who just want a quick test.
+  I'm not encouraging anyone to prefer the pre-built APKs; they're simply a convenience for users who don't have the setup available to do it themselves, or those who just want a quick test.
 They're assembled using GitHub Actions and [this local workflow][workflow], so you can be reasonably certain that there are no malicious injections or modifications.

   The GitHub releases for automated builds will be created by user `github-actions`, whose name links to https://github.com/apps/github-actions, which actually redirects elsewhere if followed.
 Workflow execution details can be found on [the Actions tab][actions].

-+ All Provider operation requests are now guarded by a check against the calling process to ensure that they're coming from the adb daemon.
-The Caution alert formerly found in this README's intro no longer applies.

 + If you plan to use the **Full access** option in order to get at the hidden message types, you should know that not all SMS apps utilize each one.
 Though most use `inbox` and `sent` consistently, it seems that many apps simply don't use `draft` and/or the others at all.
 I'm guessing that they save those messages to internal storage instead, for some reason.
 Just a heads up.

-+ If you plan to use the **Full access** option on Lollipop, API levels 21 and 22, you will need to un-comment the `WRITE_SMS` permission in the manifest (and probably suppress a warning or two, as well).

 + I haven't implemented every possible `ContentProvider` operation in [`AdbSmsProvider`][provider], but it does cover all of the required overrides.